Grizzly 2017 - Pearl's a Stinger

 Note that for those who have been successful in getting a place in the ballot, we do not give refunds or deferrals to the following year.
 We do however allow you to transfer your place to another runner, subject to conditions.
-A change of runner form to allow transfers or to change any of your details, such as address etc., will be posted on this website in October.
 Our policy on transfers, refunds, deferrals etc is specified in the Policy tab.

 Full race info for 2017 will be posted early next year.
-An accommodation list will also be posted on this website shortly.
+An accommodation list has also now been uploaded (see link in top left hand corner of this page).
 The course will be almost identical to 2016's – starting on Seaton seafront, a bit under 20 miles (9 miles for the Cub run), tough, hilly, some cliff paths with drops to the side, both mud and water potentially up to waist deep but nearly a third tarmac.

 Details and Entry Forms for the junior races on Saturday 11th March will be available here is due course, probably in October/November time.